 Semantic layers are finally getting opinionated enough to be useful

-A semantic layer isn't new; it's the "business translation" that turns raw data into actionable insights for real decisions.
-It is now necessary for AI, as it's a relatively new technology.
+A semantic layer isn't new; it's the "business translation" between raw data and real decisions.
+AI makes it necessary now.

-40% of people who use Databricks still don't use dbt.
-Each BI tool at use in your company has its own definition of "revenue."
+40% of Databricks users still don't use dbt.
+Each BI tool in your org has its own definition of "revenue."
 There are dozens of dashboards, but none of them line up.
 What happened?

-The secret is not in "no-code BI."
-It's no-drift semantics, which means that metrics have the same meaning for analysts, ML engineers, and LLMs.
+The secret isn't "no-code BI."
+It's no-drift semantics: metrics mean the same thing to analysts, ML engineers, and LLMs.

 Your dashboards and model training data should both use the same "revenue" metric.